cerbos/cerbos-sdk-javascript/docs/react.md

 </td><td>

-Check if a principal is allowed to perform an action on a resource.
+Check if the principal is allowed to perform an action on a resource.

 </td></tr>